Blog

 Does the Big Five hold up around the world?
 What cross-cultural research shows about which traits replicate, which shift, and how culture shapes them.

-Groupthink and personality: what causes it — and how to prevent it
+Groupthink and personality: causes and how to prevent it

 Groupthink hits hardest in high-Agreeableness, low-Openness teams.
-Big Five research names the at-risk profiles and structural fixes with the best evidence.
+Big Five research names the at-risk profiles and the fixes with the best evidence.

 Personality and team size: what changes as teams grow